rajlm10/Construe/README.md

 pip3 install -r requirements.txt
 ```

-This [link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) contains the **word2vec pre-trained Google News corpus** (3 billion running words) word vector model (3 million 300-dimension English word vectors).

-It is mirroring the data from the official word2vec website:
-**GoogleNews-vectors-negative300.bin.gz**

-Please download this file in the same folder as this project.

 ## Structure of the project
 - The **connection.py** handles multithreaded connections to the SSH server via the paramiko API.